Tyler-Lopez/HowFarDidISprint/README.md

 Data is persisted, so users may review their historical sprints.
 By default, the "Sprint History" is sorted ascending by seconds it took them to run 400 meters.

+## To-Do
+* The application must not be paused in anyway while recording data or it will cease to record data.
+This was a quick fix for another issue which must be resolved in future.
+* Add other sprint distances?
+* Rebrand to "Mile a day", "Run a day", introduce more streak-based features?
+* Publish on PlayStore

 ## Features
 * Use of AnimatedNavHost navController, MVVM and clean architecture
 * Persistent top navigation bar